UniversallyRy/scoreChecker/README.md

 React native app styled with react-native-elements.
 Made for my friends and I to keep up with the NBA.
 Feel free to use and take anything for your own sports app.:thumbsup::thumbsup:

-Only previewed/used in Expo currently so no idea on how it handles in production.
+Only previewed/used in Expo currently, so no idea on how the NBA api handles in production.

 ## Made by: